HTNhan0505/HCMWeatherApp/README.md

 Features I have integrated into the application:

-Handling and storing images locally (you can still view images while offline)
+Handling and storing images local (you can still view images while offline)

 Pull-down-to-refresh mechanism to reload data